manvimadandotai/CodingThings/README.md

 # Competitive Programming
-This repository contains the solutions of  programming problems solved from different platforms.
+This repository contains the code I have written for fun while solving programming problems on different platforms.